rnpgp/cmake-modules/README.md

 -------------------------

 This module can be used to list available OpenSSL features, without dependency on openssl binary.
 Instead of running openssl binary it compiles small utility (see `findopensslfeatures.c`) and runs it to retrieve all needed lists.
-Following features are supported: hashes, symmetric ciphers, elliptic curves and publickey engines.
+Following features are supported: hashes, symmetric ciphers, elliptic curves, publickey engines and available providers (basically, to check whether legacy provider is available).

 FindBotan.cmake
 ---------------